 Comfortable, protective shoes should always be worn, especially at play.

-If you have any questions please feel free to contact our office located in Smithtown, NY .
+If you have any questions please contact our office located in Smithtown, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 The Nutcracker is a famous and challenging ballet.
 It’s name has also been used to refer to a type of foot fracture involving the cuboid bone (located near the center of the foot) that can be seen in ballet dancers.
 A nutcracker fracture is characterized by a cuboid bone that is crushed in between the heel bone (calcaneus) and the third and fourth toe bones (metatarsals).
 This injury causes pain and swelling, particularly along the outside of the foot.
 Bearing any weight on the foot may be difficult or impossible.
 More severe fractures can also cause pain along the inside of the foot and visible deformity.
 Treatment for a nutcracker fracture may include resting, icing, and immobilizing the foot and managing pain.
 Surgery may be needed in severe cases.
 If you have injured your foot, it is strongly suggested that you seek the care of a podiatrist.